n-shinde/PeakPeeps/docs/performance_writeup.md

 Execution Time: 0.189 ms
 ```

 This is really cool!
-It actually was faster, but most of the main was in the planning time instead of hte execution time, probably since it had to orchestrate less fancy bitmap stuff
+It actually was faster.
+Interestingly, most of the gain was in the planning time instead of hte execution time, probably since it had to orchestrate less fancy bitmap stuff

 However, since we need to look up on just the user id in other cases (like getting the number of followers for a person), and having the 2 indexes was practically just as fast as having a compound index, we'll stick to having the 2 seperate indexes